White ginger girl in yellow button-up shirt writing in notebook, numbers 12345

 Picture this: It’s September, and you’re a high school sophomore sitting in your college counselor’s office.
-There’s a loud thud as your counselor tosses the big book of colleges (one with every college in America listed in it) down on the wooden coffee table in front of you.
-She doesn’t say this exactly, but it’s being implied from your counselor, your teachers, and your parents: “Pick one.
+There’s a loud thud as your counselor tosses the big book of colleges down on the wooden coffee table in front of you.
+They don’t say it out loud, but it’s implied from your counselor, your teachers, and your parents: “Pick one.
 Now.”
-You start to feel droplets of sweat threatening to escape your pores.
-Your stomach feels like it’s climbing into your throat.
-All your upperclassmen friends seem to know not only where they want to enroll, but also how they are going to get in.
-Everyone has The Great Eight—the eight colleges you know you want to apply to—solidified.
+You start to feel sweaty.
+Your stomach feels like it’s climbing up your throat.
+All your upperclassmen friends seem to know not only where they want to enroll but also how they are going to get in.
+Everyone has the colleges they want to apply to solidified.
 Everyone except you, that is.
-You aren’t even 16 years old yet, but already, you’re being left behind on what seems like the most important decision of your life.
+You aren’t even 16 years old yet, but already, if feels like you’re being left behind on what seems like the most important decision of your life.

-To a lot of students in 21st century American high schools, this is how the college search process feels.
-Our parents and teachers are telling us that the world is our oyster, that we have every choice and opportunity in the world set up for us.
-But the oyster feels more like a blue whale.
-There are too many choices, and they are all just too big for us to make on our own.
+To a lot of 21st-century high school students, this is how the college search process feels.
+Parents and teachers tell us that the world is our oyster, that we have every choice and opportunity in the world set up for us.
+But there are too many choices, and they're all just too big for us to make on our own.
 However, instead of getting overwhelmed by the college search process, it is best to just dive right in and tackle it step-by-step.
-Below are my steps to success.
-They’re proven to work—because I went through this process and came out alive on the other side.
+Here are my steps for success that may help you too.
+I went through this process and came out well on the other side.

 Related: How to Figure Out What Really Matters in Your College Search

-Maybe your dad’s dream has always been for you to go to his alma matter.
+Maybe your dad’s dream has always been for you to go to his alma mater.
 Maybe your boyfriend or girlfriend is begging you to visit the school that’s recruiting them for sports.
-Maybe you cringe at the thought of going to the school 30 minutes away from home.
-Speaking of being open minding, no matter how much you think you will hate the schools that are being forced upon you, give them a chance and go for a visit.
+Maybe you cringe at the thought of going to a school 30 minutes away from home.
+No matter how much you think you'll hate the schools being forced upon you, give them a chance and go for a visit.
 Your priorities can change pretty quickly when you fall in love with a campus.

 5. Have fun!

 You might find this hard to believe, but the college search process can be a ton of fun if you let it!
-Go on a college road trip with your best friends to visit campuses.
+Go on a college visit road trip with your best friends.
 Compare notes with other students in the same situation as you and ask them why they are applying to their schools.
 Talk to older friends/siblings in college about their search process, and see if you can spend some time with them (even sleepover) on campus.
 This process is tough, I admit, but it can be really enjoyable too!

-For more articles and advice, explore our College Search Process section!
+For more articles and advice to get you through every step of this exciting journey, explore our College Admission section!

 Like what you’re reading?